wizeline/wize-docs/interview-process/engineers/questions/cutTheArray.md

 ## Interviewer Statement

 ```
-// A cut operation substracts the lowest element of the array from each number in that array.
+// A cut operation subtract the lowest element of the array from each positive number in that array.
 // Example of cut operation:
 // array: [ 2,3,4,5,2 ]
 // lowest item: 2